scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

                      fontsize=14, weight='bold',
                      horizontalalignment='center')

 The user provides the axes containing the lower left corner of the bar and the upper right corner of the bar.
 In the vertical bars of ``paleofig`` the vertical limits consist of the upper limit of the upper right axis and the lower limit of the lower left axis.
 The horizontal upper and lower limits are provided in data units, for example (11, 12.5).
-The default zorder is -1 in order to place the bar behind the curves, preventing data from being obscured or discolored, .
+The default zorder is -1 in order to place the bar behind the curves, preventing data from being obscured.

-As these bars typically span multiple axes, they must be drawn in Figure space rather than on the Axes.
-There are two main challenges associated with this need.
+As these bars typically span multiple axes, they must be drawn in Figure space rather than on the axes.
+This presents two challenges.
 The first is converting data coordinates to figure coordinates.
-In the private function ``_convert_coords()``, we transform data coordinates (``dc``)into axes coordinates, and then into figure coordinates:
+In the private function ``_convert_coords()``, we transform data coordinates (``dc``) into axes coordinates, and then into figure coordinates:

 .. code-block:: python